 Besides the NCGS Journal and NCGS News, the Society is involved in an active publication program.
-To request a complete listing of the NCGS publications, write to North Carolina Genealogical Society Book Sales, c/o Vickie Scott, PO Box 30815, Raleigh, NC 27622-08150.
+To request a complete listing of the NCGS publications, write to North Carolina Genealogical Society Book Sales, c/o Vickie Young, PO Box 30815, Raleigh, NC 27622-08150.
 Current issues of the Journal and Newsletter are available to members only.

 "Members Only" Web Site

 The Society has established this website as a benefit of membership.The site includes the ability to create your user profile and enter your own queries.
 The NCGS Journal, 1975-2010 is placed here for viewing.
 We encourage members to add their own genealogical publications, which must be approved by the NCGS Board of Directors.
 Additionally, non-institutional members can publish their research and findings for the benefit of other members and can publicize events and news by submitting articles directly to the website.
 Members can access members-only content and features on the site using the login form.
-If you are a member, but do not have website login information, contact the Webmanager.
+If you are a member, but do not have website login information, contact the Webmaster.

 The North Carolina Genealogical Society, chartered in 1974, is open to all who are interested in genealogical or historical research and in these goals: